NuclearGandhi/technion_second_brain/Technion/HDY1/HDY1_000 00360087 Hybrid Dynamics in Mechanical Systems.md

 Teacher: Prof. Yizhar Or

 >[!warning] Pay attention!
->Most of these notes is simply a 1:1 copy of the course's notes by Elad Tenenbaum
+>Most of these notes are simply a 1:1 copy of the course's notes by Elad Tenenbaum
 # Notes

 - [[HDY1_001 Introduction]]